MinhHang0902/synapse-meeting-notes/README.md

 # 🧠 Smart Meeting Notes AI
-## Transform your meetings into structured, actionable intelligence powered by speech recognition and generative AI.

 **Smart Meeting Notes AI** is an intelligent meeting-assistant platform that leverages **speech recognition** and **generative AI** to transform raw meeting conversations into **structured knowledge** — including **transcripts, key summaries, decisions, and actionable insights**.